sevvalbbayram/Senteur-/README.md

 # Senteur AI

 > A data-driven niche perfume recommendation engine that helps you
-> find your signature scent — without the blind buy risk.
+> find your signature scent.

 ## Overview